The Hands-On Growth Laws Theory Cookbook: Introducing the Cookbook

 \textbf{What are the growth laws?} Growth laws can be defined as quantitative empirical relationships that link key physiological parameters, such as cell size, cell-cycle variables, cell biochemical composition, and nutrient and metabolic fluxes to the growth rate.

 The roots of these findings trace back to the foundational period of microbiology \cite{schaechter_brief_2015, jun_fundamental_2018}.
 Monod’s pioneering work in the 1940s and 1950s formalized the relationship between cellular growth and environmental factors~\cite{monod_recherches_1942}.
 Later, Schaechter, Maaløe, and Kjeldgaard discovered robust relationships between cellular components and the physiological state of cells~\cite{Schaechter1958}, laying the foundation for what we now refer to as empirical growth laws.
-Their work demonstrated that fast-growing cells contained higher levels (concentrations) of key macromolecules like RNA, DNA, and proteins compared to slower-growing cells, showing that larger cells are typically associated with faster growth rates~\cite{Schaechter1958}.
+Their work demonstrated that fast-growing cells were larger and contained higher levels of key macromolecules like RNA and proteins compared to slower-growing cells~\cite{Schaechter1958}.

 In the 1960s, Neidhardt and colleagues introduced for the first time what we call today the growth-dependent partitioning of the proteome~\cite{scott_shaping_2022}, using 2D gel electrophoresis to separate and quantify proteins~\cite{neidhardt_effects_1963}.
 They observed that fast-growing cells exhibited a higher RNA/protein ratio, shedding light on the connection between cellular composition and growth rate~\cite{neidhardt_studies_1960}.